There are many technical terms that cover the measurements and characteristics of light. Here’s a selection of the essential terms.

 The LED beam angle, or LED viewing angle as it is also commonly referred, measures the usable light emitted from an LED source.

 In most common situations, one of two methods is used to define the beam angle; the first looks for the angle at which 50% of the peak intensity is reached on either side of the origin.
 The second looks for the angle at which 10% of the peak intensity is reached on each side of the origin.
-Most commonly used is the Full Width, Half Max (FWHM) relating to 50% intensity, if for example a lamp was measured to have 50% intensity at 15° it’s viewing angle (FWHM) would be 30°.
+Most commonly used is the Full Width, Half Maximum (FWHM) relating to 50% intensity, if for example an LED was measured to have 50% intensity at 15° it’s viewing angle (FWHM) would be 30°.

 Luminous Flux (ΦV) – Lumens